jakt/JANetworking/README.md

 We can now add all server calls to the `Post` object.
 For our example, we've created 2 endpoints:
 `Post.all`: Fetches all the post objects from the server.
 This function is `static` so that it can be use without instantiating the object.
 `Post.submit`: Creates a post object on the server.
 This does not need to be `static` because it requires the object itself to pull the required info.
-All methods must return a resource generic object type.
 ```
     ....